michelderu/docker-compose-stargate/README.md

   }'
 ```

-# Using the REST, Document and GraphQL API on Astra and Local Stargate
+# Using Stargate on Astra and locally
 This part is all about how to use the REST, Document and GraphQL API's with Cassandra.

 For accessing the endpoints, Postman (https://www.postman.com) will be used, for which `collection` and `environment` definitions are provided.

 The files in this repository are inspired on the work done by Dave Joy, see: https://www.youtube.com/watch?v=SU3Z4msZaDU.

-## Differences in URL postfixes between Astra and Local Stargate
+## Differences in URL postfixes between Astra and locally
-First of all it is important to note that the URLs of the endpoints, apart from the hostname, are a bit different.
+First of all it is important to note that the URLs of the Stargate endpoints, apart from the hostname of course, are a bit different.
 As follows:

 |API|Astra URL postfix|Local URL postfix|
 |---|-----|-----|